 As part of its continuing commitment to the commemoration of the period 1914 – 1918, Hinckley and District Museum is publishing the research notes of Museum member Greg Drozdz, outlining the background to the names on Hinckley War Memorial.

-These notes will be released and posted onto the website, as they become available in order that by November 2018.
 The notes represent 25 years research, as old archives were searched and new archives became available.
 A range of sources has been used from publically available material to details about family background provided by surviving descendants.
 Where possible photographs of the casualties have been gathered to add human interest to the stark facts about the casualties.

 The overwhelming emotion pervading all the material is of the burden of grief felt by family, friends and colleagues and yes, the wider community.
 The title of the work is from an overheard conversation with a well-known historian of the First World War, John Terraine.
 In response to a question about what had sparked his interest in the Great War his simple answer was “nobody told us”.